Open-Systems-Pharmacology/Qualification-HI/Qualification/Input/Content/Alfentanil_HI.md

 | Ferrier, Marty (10) | 0.05 mg/kg IV bolus | HI population: European females (45%) and males with estimated Child-Pugh B and C | 11 | 56 [range: 39-69] | 60 [range: 43-73] |
 | Ferrier, Marty (10) | 0.05 mg/kg IV bolus | Control population: European | 10 | 45 [range: 25-66] | 59 [range: 34-84] |

-Simulated PK of alfentanil after a single IV bolus dose of 0.05 mg/kg in patients with Child-Pugh B and C are presented in **Figure 1** and **Figure 2**, repectively.
+Simulated PK of alfentanil after a single IV bolus dose of 0.05 mg/kg in patients with Child-Pugh B and C are presented in **Figure 1** and **Figure 2**, respectively.
 Simulations of the average healthy control are included for comparison.